‘There is no such thing as society’. Margaret Thatcher PM (1987)

 • Jobs and careers: Well paid work and equal opportunity, based purely on ability, not unearned privilege.

-• Employee share scheme and meaningful involvement in decisions affecting their working life.
+• Private enterprise, employee share scheme and meaningful involvement in decisions affecting their working life.

-• True democracy, instead of today’s quasi democracy and made pawn in an outdated, status quo controlled by the few.
+• True democracy, instead of today’s quasi democracy, and being made pawn in an outdated, status quo controlled by the few.

 • A pleasant lifestyle for all prepared to help fulfill the needs of a truly fair and caring society.